Andrew Goodpaster

-Andrew Jackson Goodpaster (February 12, 1915 – May 16, 2005) was an American Army General.
-He served as NATO's Supreme Allied Commander, Europe (SACEUR), from July 1, 1969, and Commander in Chief of the United States European Command (CINCEUR) from May 5, 1969, until his retirement December 17, 1974.
+Andrew Jackson Goodpaster (12 February 1915 – 16 May 2005) was a United States Army general who served as NATO's Supreme Allied Commander, Europe (SACEUR), from 1 July 1969, and Commander in Chief of the United States European Command (CINCEUR) from 5 May 1969 until his retirement 17 December 1974.
 As such, he was the commander of all NATO (SACEUR) and United States (CINCEUR) military forces stationed in Europe and the surrounding regions.

 Goodpaster returned to the military in June 1977 as the 51st Superintendent of the United States Military Academy at West Point, New York, until he retired again in July 1981.

 Career

 Goodpaster entered the United States Military Academy at West Point in 1935, followed in 1939 by a commission as a second lieutenant in the Corps of Engineers after graduating second in his class of 456.
 After serving in Panama, he returned to the U.S. in mid-1942, and in 1943, he attended a wartime course at the Command and General Staff School, Fort Leavenworth, Kansas.

 During World War II, Goodpaster commanded the 48th Combat Engineer Battalion in North Africa and Italy.
 He was awarded the Distinguished Service Cross, the Silver Star, and two Purple Hearts for his service in World War II.
 His combat experience was cut short in January 1944, when he was severely wounded and sent back to the United States to recover.
 After his wounds had healed, he was assigned to the War Planning Office under General Marshall, where he served the duration of the war.

 Goodpaster was seen by many as the quintessential "soldier-scholar."
 He received a Ph.D. in politics from Princeton University in 1950 after completing a doctoral dissertation titled "National technology and international politics."
 He later received an honorary Doctor of Laws degree from Princeton in 1979.
 Princeton says he earned degrees in civil engineering and politics.